almostearthling/when-command-docs/advanced.rst

   the value is compared to a test value: the supported operators are

-  1. ``=`` (equality): the operands are converted to the same type, and the test is successful when they are identical; please notice that, in case of boolean parameters, the only possible comparison is equality (and the related *not* equality): all other comparisons, if used, will evaluate to false and prevent condition activation, and the comparison value should be either `true` or `false`
+  1. ``=`` (equality): the operands are converted to the same type, and the test is successful when they are identical; notice that, in case of boolean parameters, the only possible comparison is equality (and the related *not* equality): all other comparisons, if used, will evaluate to false and prevent condition activation, and the comparison value should be either `true` or `false`